Sublimelime/COSC3360Work/Project2/readme.md

 `./project2 many.txt many_words.txt`

+The many.txt and co. input files are included.

 ## Potential issues

-Assumed no more than 9 processes and resources/resource types, for simplicity.
+- Assumed no more than 9 processes and resources/resource types, for simplicity.
+- Didn't finish, even worse than first assignment.
+Only got far enough to parse input.